 Charles has over 20 years of management experience in the software, Internet, and real estate sectors, including start-up and Fortune 500 firms.
 He spent much of his earlier professional career at Microsoft in product and business management roles, including international roles in one of Microsoft’s global consumer businesses.
 He became involved with Breakthrough SF as a tutor in 2017 and believes strongly in the importance of excellent educational opportunities for everyone.
 He is a graduate of Stanford University with majors in History and Economics and earned an MBA from Northwestern’s Kellogg School of Management.

 Patrick has two decades of experience in health care management consulting, particularly in building and leading a successful provider-based consulting start-up.
 He currently serves on the board of Maya Health Alliance (Wuqu’ Kawoq), a non-profit that provides and facilitates primary care health services in the indigenous highlands of Guatemala.
 Patrick holds a B.A. in Human Biology from Stanford University and an M.B.A. from the Stanford Graduate School of Business.
-Patrick and his wife, Tracy, have two seventh graders at SF Day School.
+Patrick and his wife, Tracy, have two eighth graders at SF Day School.

 Jordan is Director of Relationship Management and Energy and Resource Innovation for Silicon Valley Bank, where he has worked since 2011.
 His career in the financial sector includes previous roles as VP, Relationship Management at Union Bank and Relationship Manager/Business Development at Bank of America.
 Jordan earned a B.A. in history from the University of California, San Diego.
 He and his wife are the parents of a child at San Francisco Day School.